“Do you think there are scholarship-worthy student-athletes who go unnoticed by college coaches?”

 The Rivals New Speed Combines are the only free, national combine series this year, giving thousands of high school athletes the opportunity to get their verified combine numbers.
 And this is huge, as college coaches look for third-party verified stats when recruiting athletes.
 Recruits who have these numbers gain an upper hand over those who don’t.

 Combines are open to all high school football players, who will go through five NFL-style drills designed to showcase their athletic ability.
 Attendees will leave their combine with a free NCSA recruiting profile, Rivals profile, adidas combine shirt, headshot to use in their profiles and verified combine numbers.
 If you’re curious to learn more about the Rivals Camp and Combine Series, check out this article.
-Combines will be taking place throughout the spring; find one near you.
+Combines will be taking place throughout the spring.

 In his work at NCSA and with the Rivals Camp and Combine Series, Izell’s message is clear: You don’t have to struggle through the recruiting process alone.
 Instead, take advantage of NCSA’s countless resources that will give you the help you need to play your sport in college.
 To find out where to get started—and nail down the best scholarship for you—give us a call at 866-495-5172.